Sebastián Keitel

-Sebastián Keitel Bianchi (born February 14, 1973) is a Chilean former sprinter who competed mostly in the 200 metres.
-He was coached by renowned Chilean coach Pedro Soto Acuña.
+Sebastián Keitel Bianchi (born 14 February 1973) is a Chilean politician and former sprinter who serves as senator of the Biobío Region since March 2022.
+He competed mostly in the 200 metres and was coached by renowned Chilean coach Pedro Soto Acuña.

+From 2018 to 2022, he served as deputy of the district 10 of the Santiago Metropolitan Region.

 Biography

-Sebastián Keitel comes from an athletics family, his grandfather, Alberto Keitel was a sprinter in the 1930s, while his father Alberto Keitel Jr. in the 1960s.
-His grandmother, María Cristina Böcke was the South American discus throw champion in 1939.
+Sebastián Keitel comes from an athletics family, his grandfather, Alberto Keitel was a sprinter in the 1930s, as was his father, Alberto Keitel Jr., in the 1960s.
+His grandmother, María Cristina Böcke, was the South American discus throw champion in 1939.

 He has been successful at the regional level, and won a bronze medal at the 1995 World Indoor Championships.
-He currently holds the national records of Chile in the 100 metres (10.10) and the 200 metres (20.15).
-At his prime, he was regarded as the fastest Caucasian man in the world in the 200 metres.
+He currently holds the national records of Chile in the 100 metres (10.10 s) and the 200 metres (20.15 s).
+At his prime, he was regarded as the fastest white man in the world in the 200 metres.

 Political career

 After his retirement, Keitel was a candidate to councillor for Santiago commune in 2012.

 Later, Keitel announced that he would run as a candidate for the Chamber of Deputies of Chile for the 2017 Chilean general election, as an independent affiliated with Political Evolution.